mushroomhostage/exphc/README.md

 * [Writable](http://dev.bukkit.org/server-mods/writable/) - double-right-click to write on paper
 * [SilkSpawners](http://dev.bukkit.org/server-mods/silkspawners/) - harvest mob spawners with silk touch
 * [BetterDispensers](http://dev.bukkit.org/server-mods/betterdispensers/) - dispensers can face straight up/down
-* New experimental trading plugin - a mysterious global trading network survived the calamity.
+* New unreleased trading plugin - a mysterious global trading network survived the calamity.
 You can access it by standing near a trade terminal (two enderpearls = lapis lazuli block), holding the item(s) you want give in your hand, and typing /want followed by the item you want.

 More experimental plugins or mods may be added or removed or nerfed if needed.